Mike-The-Knight/WebAppCW/README.md

 ```
 docker-compose up
 ```
-This will start the app on your local host.
+This will start the app on your local host at port 8000!

 # Testing
 ## To run tests